Dither/autopatchwork-mod/README.md

 License
 -------

+The addon is a fork of [AutoPatchWork](https://github.com/os0x/AutoPatchWork) which was derived from [AutoPagerize](http://autopagerize.net).
-This source code is licensed under original's MIT License.
+The source code is licensed under [MIT License](https://opensource.org/licenses/MIT).